sammy030609/COMP_390_Work/Git Tutorial.md

 `git init`

-After the command has finished, you can add all the files from that directory into the local repository by typing:
+After the command has finished, you can add all the files from that directory into the local repository.
+A **local repository** is the Git repository that is stored only on your computer and it has not been uploaded to the online GitHub repository if you have not commited any files/changes.
+It is a way to keep the files from the GitHub repository online on your computer.
+The command to add the files to the local repository is:

 `git add .`

-The add command will move the files to the staging area for the next step. and allow the files in the directory will be ready for committing to the new repository.
+The add command will move the files to the staging area for the next step, and allow the files in the directory will be ready for committing to the new repository.
+The staging area allows you to see changes made in the files or if there are merge conflicts with the files you are trying to upload.
+There should not be any problems so far because it is the first time you are adding files to your repository for your project.

 Step 4 - Commit to the Repository and Adding a Remote Repository
 ------
-When committing something in Git, it adds to file to the Local Repository on your computer which allows those files to be uploaded to GitHub for the final step.
+When committing something in Git, it adds the files from the Local Repository on your computer which allows those files to be uploaded to GitHub for the final step.
 Type the command to commit the files:

 `git commit -m "A commit note"`

-I would name the commit after what you are uploading to GitHub like "Coding Project".
+I would name the commit after what you are uploading to GitHub like "Coding Project Code".

 The next thing that will need to happen is adding a Remote Repository url so that you can add any files to it that you want to push to your GitHub repository.